williamalxndr/project-management-be/API.md

 ## Authentication

-Authentication is handled through backend-owned auth endpoints backed by Supabase Auth.
+Authentication is backend-owned and backed by Supabase Auth.
-Users are pre-registered in Supabase Auth and must also have a matching row in `profiles`.
+Users must exist in Supabase Auth and have a matching row in `profiles`.

-### POST /api/v1/auth/login
+### `POST /api/v1/auth/login`

-Request body:
+Request:

 ```json
 {